 Sometimes you’ll receive upgrade offers by mail or email.
 And sometimes they can be found online.
 Read more here: How to find Amex upgrade offers online.

-Don’t expect to bump the bonus
+Don’t expect to get a welcome bonus match

-With some card issuers, such as Chase or Citi, you can apply for an inferior offer and then call or send a secure message to ask to be bumped up to a better offer.
+With some card issuers, such as Chase or Citi, you can apply for an inferior offer and then call or send a secure message to ask to be matched to a better offer.
 Unfortunately, Amex will not match higher welcome bonuses.
 If you’re lucky, though, you might get a supervisor to offer you some courtesy points instead.